-A copy of the pertinent section of enacted state statute is enclosed for your information (Appendix III).
-Copies of the public notices of this proposed amendment, which can be found in the New York State Register on March 30, 2011 and April 27, 2011, are also enclosed for your information (Appendix IV).
-In addition responses to the five standard funding questions are also enclosed (Appendix V).
+Copies of pertinent sections of enacted State statute are enclosed for your information (Appendix III).
+A copy of the public notice of this plan amendment, which was given in the New York State Register on March 30, 2011, is also enclosed for your information (Appendix IV).
+In addition, responses to the five standard funding questions are also enclosed (Appendix V).

-If you have any questions regarding this matter, please do not hesitate to contact John E. Ulberg, Jr., Director, Division of Health Care Financing at (518) 474-6350.
+If you have any questions regarding this State Plan submission, please do not hesitate to contact John E. Ulberg, Jr., Director, Division of Health Care Financing at (518) 474-6350.